Everything you need to know as a first-time student.

 Yes you can, but some subjects will only be offered in one semester, so your degree duration may be extended further.
 Please be aware that USC may have different processes and key dates to abide by.

 If you transfer to USC, a checklist will be included with your offer for enrolment at USC which will require you to re-complete the forms to defer your debt.
 If you remain a QUT student and study cross-institutionally, QUT will confirm your financial status and USC will apply the same arrangement.

-If you chose to graduate with a QUT degree and study some of your subjects cross-institutionally with USC at the Caboolture campus, you are a QUT student, however you will be considered a cross-institutional student if undertaking USC subjects.
+If you choose to graduate with a QUT degree and study some of your subjects cross-institutionally with USC at the Caboolture campus, you are a QUT student.

 Students who have completed 96 credit points will be able to graduate with a QUT degree and complete subjects cross-institutionally with USC at the Caboolture campus.
 USC will be offering programs in Accountancy, Business, Creative Industries, Education and Nursing from 2018 and have indicated their interested in expanding their program offerings at the Caboolture campus into the future.